tylerlong/slim_text/README.md

 # Slim Text

-Slim Text is a slim Text editor which runs inside a web browser.
+Slim Text is a Slim Text editor which runs inside a web browser.

 ## priority items

 easy first, hard last, no hurry!
+126, 144

 ## todo list